vega/vega-lite/site/docs/circle.md

 ### Scatterplot with Circle

-Here are some examples of scatter plots with `circle`:
+Here is an example scatter plot with `circle` marks:

 <span class="vl-example" data-name="circle"></span>